Virtues and DeVices: The 7 Deadly Digital Sins

 Don’t do anything privately on your phone that you wouldn’t do publicly in front of people.
 Allow other people to check your online activity.
 I have a few friends who use me as their online accountability partner, and they have subscribed to platforms that will notify me if they visit certain websites.

-It might seem extreme, but the threats are real and the safe guards are helpful.
+It might seem extreme, but the threats are real, and the safeguards are helpful.

 The third Deadly Digital Sin is…